 The place fills up fast as you can imagine.
 It is an amazing setting where you can sit eat, drink, relax and enjoy the amazing setting that you are experiencing.

 Just below Neuschwanstein Castle on the hill is a gift shop/restaurant that sells food and drink.
 It has a great view and an outdoor patio (for nice days), called Schlossrestaurant Neuschwanstein.

-If your looking for a bite eat and get a spot here.
+If you are looking for a bite to eat, get a spot here.
 There was limited seating but plenty of drink and snack food options to take away or eat in as mentioned before entering the castle or descending back down to the town.
 You will find plenty of upscale restaurants to eat at if your budget is accommodating for fine dining.

 Weather at Neuschwanstein Castle

 Neuschwanstein Castle lies in the foothills of the Bavarian Alps.
 This makes it cool in summer and even cooler in winter.
 As expected the warmest month is July with an average temperature of only 17 degrees in the middle of summer.

 The coldest month is January with an average of temperature of -1.
 Having been to Neuschwanstein twice it always pays to bring some warm clothes no matter what time of the year.

 Once the summer sun goes down behind the mountain it can get cold.
 You will find snow on the ground in winter so bring a travel umbrella, snow jackets and waterproof shoes.

 You will find more inspiring destination on our Germany Page, don’t forget to click through here!